The13thDoc/blog/_drafts/2014-05-date-adverse.md

 So, I ask you again, God of mine, as I suffer in sin.
 Your ego fuck is of my own accord.
 I'm shoving us down to lay upon this sword.
 I see now not the error of my ways.
 From your image, projected, I have been made.
 So let us fail and let us fall, until you, myself, shall right each of these wrongs.

+God...
+Where is God?

+God...
+I want to scream...at...God.